ruihuaniu/rui-blog/blog/2023-07-28-PDF-report-with-echarts.md

 <img alt="cover image" src={useBaseUrl('img/charts.jpg')} />

 ### Overview
-PDF Report generation on the frontend is always a pain, especially when dealing with charts like that from Echarts.
-The layouts of charts could be a mess if not handled properly, the issue will be much more serious when considering there are so many different screen sizes.
-This is article is going to give a practical solution to print PDF report with Echarts.
+Generating PDF reports on the frontend, especially when dealing with charts like those from Echarts, can be challenging.
+Properly handling chart layouts and accommodating various screen sizes adds complexity.
+This article presents a practical solution for printing PDF reports with Echarts.

 ### Technologies used
 - [react-to-print](https://www.npmjs.com/package/react-to-print)
-  - Provides the control of which component to print, also with before print and after print callbacks
+  - Provides control over which component to print, along with before and after print callbacks.
 - [Echarts](https://echarts.apache.org/en/api.html#echartsInstance.getDataURL)
-  - `getDataURL()` function provides the base64 url which could be set as src of img tag
+  - Utilizes the `getDataURL()` function, which provides a base64 URL to be set as the source of an img tag.
 - print media query with css
-  - `@media print` query provides the ability to hide and show some elements on print
+  - The `@media print` query allows the ability to hide or show specific elements when printing.